jetify-com/devbox/docs/app/docs/devbox_examples/stacks/rails.md

 ---
 title: Ruby on Rails
+description: An example of a Nix powered Ruby on Rails application with Devbox
 ---

 This example demonstrates how to setup a simple Rails application.
 It makes use of the Ruby Plugin, and installs SQLite to use as a database.

 [Example Repo](https://github.com/jetpack-io/devbox/tree/main/examples/stacks/rails)